The draft Bill will give effect to the policies set out in the Government’s Anti-Social Behaviour White Paper, Putting Victims First (Cm 8367).

 The Home Office has asked the Committee to report by mid-February so that the Bill can be re-drafted for possible inclusion in the 2013–14 legislative programme.
 The Committee is therefore carrying out this work to a very tight timetable which is largely beyond its control.

 Written evidence should if possible be in Word or rich text format—not PDF format—and sent by e-mail to email@example.com.
 The use of colour and expensive-to-print material, e.g. photographs, should be avoided.
 The body of the e-mail must include a contact name, telephone number and postal address.
 The e-mail should also make clear who the submission is from.

 Submissions must address the terms of reference.
 They should be in the format of a self-contained memorandum.
 Paragraphs should be numbered for ease of reference, and the document must include an executive summary.
-Further guidance on the submission of evidence can be found at www.parliament.uk/parliamentary_committees/witness.cfm.
+View further guidance on the submission of evidence.